Rohani Ibrahim

-Rohani binti Ibrahim is a Malaysian politician who is serving as a Member of the Kelantan State Executive Council (EXCO) under the current Menteri Besar, Mohd.
+Rohani binti Ibrahim (born 9 February 1965) is a Malaysian politician who is serving as a Member of the Kelantan State Executive Council (EXCO) under the current Menteri Besar, Mohd.
 Nassuruddin Daud.
 She has served as the Member of the Kelantan State Legislative Assembly (MLA) for Tanjong Mas since 2004.
 She is a member of the Malaysian Islamic Party (PAS), a component party of the ruling Perikatan Nasional (PN) coalition.